The Gumloop Handbook

 Origin story

 Gumloop was originally called AgentHub and Version 1 was a simple UI wrapper around an autonomous agent framework called AutoGPT.
 At the time, to use the framework you needed to be somewhat technical because you had to clone the code and set it up locally.
-We built a UI for fun and hosted the framework in the cloud so that all of those non-technical people could get to play with agents as well.
+We built a UI for fun and hosted the framework in the cloud so everyone could get to play with agents, no coding experience required.

 Agents felt like the first time non-technical people could really tinker with AI and apply it to their own use cases.